YusufKhalifadev/Yusufkhalifadev/README.md

 ## Hi there 👋

-I'm a **17-year-old high-school student** curious about programming and every computer-science aspect, learning all about new stuff in free time.
+I'm a **18-year-old uni student** curious about programming and every computer-science aspect, learning all about new stuff in free time.

 I'm so busy studying so you won't notice me much.